Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Political Consistency of Model Answers

 \subsection{Experimental Setup}

-\paragraph{Global leaning.} In this part of the evaluation, political parties are categorized into left/center/right-leaning based on the well-established Chapel Hill survey \citep{jolly2022chapel} from 2019 (refer to Appendix \ref{app:chapel-hill} for more information about the survey).
-We then compute the global leaning by counting the number of times the answers of the reliable statements of the models match with the answer of the parties provided to the voting advice applications (Cf. Appendix \ref{append:answers-vaa}).
+\paragraph{Political leaning.} In this part of the evaluation, political parties are categorized into left/center/right-leaning based on the well-established Chapel Hill survey \citep{jolly2022chapel} from 2019 (refer to Appendix \ref{app:chapel-hill} for more information about the survey).
+We then compute the political leaning by counting the number of times the answers of the reliable statements of the models match with the answer of the parties provided to the voting advice applications (cf. Appendix \ref{append:answers-vaa}).

-\paragraph{Stance on policy domains.} We utilize the policy-domain annotations from ProbVAA (\S \ref{ssec:annotations}) to examine the thematic domains in which biases are most evident in LLMs.
-For each reliable statement, we check whether it fits any of the annotations from the policy domains, marking it with -1 when matched with \enquote*{disagree} and 1 when matching \enquote*{agree}.
-The final stance is computed with
+\paragraph{Stance on policy issues.} We utilize the policy issue annotations from ProbVAA (\S \ref{ssec:annotations}) to examine the political domains in which biases are most evident in LLMs.
+For each reliable statement, we check whether it fits any of the annotations from the policy issues.
+Given that the number of statements annotated with \enquote*{agree} and \enquote*{disagree} is imbalanced (as illustrated in table \ref{tab:annotated_agree_disagree} in Appendix \ref{appendix-data}), the equation for computing the stance takes into account both the number of agrees and disagrees answered by the model that match the annotations and the total number of \enquote*{agree} and \enquote*{disagree} annotated within each policy issue.
+The final stance is computed with:

-which returns a value between \(-\)1 and 1 representing how much the model supports (value close to 1) or contradicts it (value close to \(-\)1).
-Values around zero refer either to the absence of opinion or bias in relation to a policy domain because the number of agrees and disagrees cancel each other out or that there are no reliable statements in that domain.
+which returns a value between \(-\)1 and 1 representing how much the model supports (positive values) or contradicts (negative values) a given issue position.
+Values around zero either signal that the number of agrees and disagrees are about equal, or that there are no reliable statements in that issue.
+Both scenarios point to the absence of a consistent worldview within a given policy issue.

+\paragraph{Baselines.} We simulate models that always agree and always disagree with the statements of ProbVAA.
+They are respectively called \texttt{alwaysAgree} and \texttt{alwaysDISagree}.
+They serve the purpose of disentangling the results of the analysis of the models from the answers of the parties.
+We use them to ensure that the parties' tendency to answer \enquote{agree} or \enquote{disagree} does not affect the analysis of the models' answers.